 Can I just enter fake card numbers?

-Does Peacock Free include the World Cup?
+Does Peacock include the World Cup for free?

 Is Tubi safe?
 It seems too good to be true.